 Failure after resit in one (or more) element of the Qualifying Examination would amount to a failure of the entire degree and students would be required to leave the course.
-There is no provision for the award of distinction in the Qualifying Examination.

 4.4 Use of vivas

 Viva voce examinations are not held for the MPhil in Development Studies.